auroracoin101/auroracoin-browser-wallet/README.md

 The private key is stored securely in your local browser storage and you may choose to encrypt it, for added Security.

-Transactions are signed in the browser and are published to Auroracoin Network via Insight.auroracoin.is.
+Transactions are signed in the browser and are published to Auroracoin Network via Electrum(x) Servers.
-( Note: Insight server no longer running.
-Investigating new methods for transaction broadcasting.
-Currently you will have to "Show Private Key" and use Alternative key to import into Desktop Wallet)

 The private key will only leave the browser to be synced with other Chrome browsers you are signed into, This is managed by the Browser Software.